aauren/jelu-importer/README.md

 Books, etc.) and sends it to a self-hosted Jelu instance.
 The add-on focuses on giving users a fast, editable preview before import so they can clean up titles, IDs, narrators, and other fields.

+Please note, that I am not a JavaScript developer, as such most of this project is AI generated.
+I was very hands-on with the process and defining approaches, but almost all of the code work within this project was completed using AI.

 ## Screenshots

 Screenshots will be added once the UI is ready.